Proposed Hawk Board UNESCO Application for the National Inventory

 Please explain how the practising community has consented to your element of living heritage being submitted to the inventories.
 Please include details about: How you have engaged the community of your element in the submission process; Whether there are any concerns amongst the community(ies) in submitting your element to the inventory(ies).

 The Hawk Board includes representatives from almost all the clubs and associations and meets four times a year.
-It also has six democratically elected Specialist members and consultants who meet on an ongoing basis online to cover issues and represent them to the government departments.
+It has six democratically elected Specialist members and consultants who meet on an ongoing basis online to cover issues and represent them to government departments.
 The Hawk Board has a website and Facebook page and frequently posts on public forums for comments and feedback.
-In addition we hold conferences and seminars to which unaffiliated practitioners are invited.
+In addition, we hold conferences and seminars to which unaffiliated practitioners are invited.

 6. Is there any additional information you would like to provide?